On this page

 If the student does not follow this plan within the time frame, dismissal from the degree program will occur.
-If the student wishes to appeal the dismissal, he or she should do so by submitting a Student Request form to the College of Graduate Studies associate registrar.
+If the student wishes to appeal the dismissal, he or she should do so by submitting a Student Request form to the Graduate Studies associate registrar.
 After dismissal, should the student want to continue, he or she must reapply and be accepted into the program.

 Please note that academic standing may impact financial aid status and veterans’ and eligible dependents’ receipt of GI Bill® benefits.